sleepyzardo/sleepyzardo/README.md

 </p>

 # My Interests
-- I make programs and Discord bots in Python.
+- I make programs and scripts in Python.
 - I occasionally do Freelancing and make bots in Python just for fun.
 - My main focus is Python at the moment.